ace-1331/ace12401-cursedscript/Wiki/Access-levels-and-curse-activation.md

 **Public**: Anyone besides the wearer.
 This level of access can be disabled by a mistress or an owner.
 See the page about functions for more details.

-**Public (All-time)**: Anyone besides the wearer, active at all time.
-These are mostly utilities like the help or block nickname commands that always need to be available
+**Public (Fulltime)**: Anyone besides the wearer, active at all times.
+These are mostly utilities like the help or block nickname commands that always need to be available.

 **Mistresses**: They have power over the wearer and can activate various curses.
 They are one step below owners and have less "configuration" options for the wearer.
 See the page about functions for more details.
 An owner can turn mistress functions into public functions.